SQM shareholder Tianqi flags lack of clarity in Codelco talks | Law-Order

 SQM shareholder Tianqi flags lack of clarity in Codelco talks

+It said the issues appear to affect SQM's full operation, not only the unit responsible for lithium extraction in Chile's Atacama region.
+Tianqi called for shareholders to vote on the final deal to ensure transparency and full participation.

-China's Tianqi Lithium Corp. on Friday said that a number of "fundamental aspects" of a deal being negotiated by Chile's SQM and state-run copper miner Codelco still are not defined or clearly explained.
+China's Tianqi Lithium Corp on Friday said a number of aspects of a deal being negotiated by Chile's SQM with state-run copper miner Codelco still are not clear.

-Tianqi is a major shareholder in SQM, which on Thursday said talks were ongoing with Codelco over a new lithium partnership.
+Tianqi holds about a 20% stake in SQM, which on Thursday told shareholders that talks were ongoing with Codelco over a new lithium partnership.
+"The meeting has allowed us to confirm that there is still a considerable amount of fundamental aspects of the agreement that are not defined or have not been clearly explained," Tianqi said in a statement.
+It said the issues appear to affect SQM's full operation, not only the unit responsible for lithium extraction in Chile's Atacama region.

+Tianqi called for shareholders to vote on the final deal to ensure transparency and full participation.
+"It is indispensable that the agreement that is reached between SQM and Codelco is approved by the shareholders," the company said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)